Victor Garber (politician)

 Victor Garber (September 14, 1919 – April 7, 2021) was an American politician in the state of Wyoming.
-He served in the Wyoming House of Representatives as a member of the Republican and Democratic Party.
+He served in the Wyoming House of Representatives as a member of the Republican and Democratic parties.
 He attended the University of Wyoming and was a businessman in the agriculture industry.
 Garber turned 100 in September 2019 and died in April 2021 at the age of 101.